a.k.a. dullbananas

 favorite trips: disneyland, seek conference

-favorite book about catholicism: "the most precious gift you have" by lia nicole (about the eucharist and mass)
+favorite non-fiction books: "the most precious gift you have" by lia nicole (about the eucharist and mass), "free as in freedom" by sam williams (biography about richard stallman)

 favorite musical activity: singing in a choir